Find out more & book online at 3btraining.com

-The SMSTS is a five-day course and can be delivered on a weekly or day release basis.
-This course is more in-depth than the Site Supervisors course and covers all the health & safety aspects of that specific role.
+The Site Manager course is more in-depth than the Site Supervisors course and covers all the health and safety aspects of that specific role.

 The SMSTS looks at the regulations and laws surrounding construction management and how to work within HSE’s good practice.
-Whereas the SSSTS is much more dialled down version of the course.
+In comparison, the CITB SSSTS course is a much more dialed down version of the course.
 The CITB has tailored the course for new managers who need to understand their responsibilities when supervising a site.

-A Site Manager would attend an SMSTS in order to gain the relevant qualifications for their role.
+A Site Manager would attend an SMSTS to gain the relevant qualifications for their role.
 In contrast, those attending SSSTS would attend the course as a pathway to achieving an NVQ Level 3/4 in Construction Site Supervision.
-You would then once you have gained the relevant experience in the future attend the Site Managers training.
+Once you have gained the relevant experience in the future, you will then attend the Site Managers training.